PireIre/ToDoList---Java/USER_MANUAL.md

 If the user pressed (2), he will start a process of adding a new task into the list of tasks.

-* Firsly, user will have to insert task title:
+* Firstly, user will have to insert task title:
 >Name of Task:
 * Secondly user will assign this Task to a Project:
 >Name of Project